ocaml-multicore/kcas/README.md

 ### Programming with primitive operations

-In addition to the transactional interface, **kcas** also provides the [`Op`](https://ocaml-multicore.github.io/kcas/doc/kcas/Kcas/Op/index.html) interface for performing a list of primitive operations.
+In addition to the transactional interface, **Kcas** also provides the [`Op`](https://ocaml-multicore.github.io/kcas/doc/kcas/Kcas/Op/index.html) interface for performing a list of primitive operations.
 To program with primitive operations one simply makes a list of CAS operations using